27th November 2019

 Managing an efficient and smooth-running payroll system is a daunting prospect for many businesses, and the responsibility often lies with just one or two people – making the risks especially high.
 In addition to contending with potentially complex in-house salary packages, the payroll team needs to liaise with pension companies and The Pensions Regulator, keep up with current legislation, and guarantee compliance with HMRC guidelines.
 The whole process can be complex and time consuming, and should things go wrong, the penalties can be high, and the effect on staff morale can be staggering.

-Common Payroll Problems
+Common Payroll Problems and Solutions

 If your business is struggling under the demands of payroll, it can be helpful to understand exactly what kinds of payroll problems to avoid and how to solve them.
 Our list of the top payroll problems may well ring true with your experience.